Foothill elaenia: Distribution and habitat

 The foothill elaenia has a disjunct distribution.
 The nominate subspecies is found locally on the east side of the Andes in both northern and southern Ecuador and also in south-central Peru's Cordillera Vilcabamba.
 It might also occur between these isolated areas, and there is also at least one record in southern Colombia.
 Subspecies M. o. coopmansi is found at the north end of Colombia's Central Andes in Antioquia Department.
 M. o. incognita is known only from three specimens collected on the Venezuelan side of the Serranía del Perijá but is assumed to also be on the Colombian side.
 The species inhabits the interior and edges of humid montane forest.
 In elevation it occurs between 1000 and 1500 m in Ecuador, at about 900 m in Peru, and at about 1100 m in Venezuela.

 Behavior

-Movemement
+Movement

 The foothill elaenia is assumed to be a year-round resident throughout its range.